OpenFreeEnergy/openfe/docs/guide/execution/task_based_execution.rst

 This finds next available ``task`` in the ``TaskStatusDB``, retrieves the necessary data from the ``Warehouse`` to execute the task, then executes the task.

+.. show what files are created here (shared/scratch dirs)

 You'll now see that one task has been completed, and a new task has been unblocked:

 .. code:: bash